 Join the Total Learning Architecture Working Group meeting at I/ITSEC!

-The ADL Initiative is holding its first face-to-face Total Learning Architecture (TLA) working group
+The ADL Initiative held its first face-to-face Total Learning Architecture (TLA) working group

 meeting during the Interservice/ Industry Training, Simulation and Education Conference

 (I/ITSEC).
-The purpose of this meeting is to bring together early adopters
+The purpose of this meeting was to bring together early adopters

 and potential adopters of the TLA to share knowledge and lessons learned, and to strengthen